-Diabetes rates rocket in Oklahoma, SouthNovember 15th, 2012 by Mike Stobbe in Diabetes /
+Diabetes rates rocket in Oklahoma, SouthNovember 15, 2012 by Mike Stobbe in Medicine & Health / Diabetes

 The nation's diabetes problem is getting worse, and health officials say the biggest changes have been in Oklahoma and a number of Southern states.

 The diabetes rate in Oklahoma more than tripled over 15 years, and also boomed in Southern states like Kentucky, Georgia and Alabama.

 Most cases are the kind of diabetes linked to obesity.
 Health officials believe extra weight explains the increases in the South and Southwest.
 They also say the rates overall are up because people with diabetes are living longer.

 The Centers for Disease Control and Prevention issued the state report Thursday.

 The diabetes rate more than doubled in several Northern states, too, including Washington, Idaho, Montana, Wyoming, South Dakota, Minnesota, Missouri, Ohio and Maine.